 We expect research and development expenses to increase substantially for the foreseeable future as we continue the development of our product candidates.
 We cannot reasonably determine the nature, timing, and costs of the efforts that will be necessary to complete the development of, and obtain regulatory approval for, any of our product candidates.
 Product candidates in later stages of development generally have higher development costs than those in earlier stages.
 See "Risk Factors -- Risks Related to the Development and Clinical Testing of Our Product Candidates," in our Annual Report for the year ended December 31, 2022 filed with the SEC on March 28, 2023 for a discussion of some of the risks and uncertainties associated with the development and commercialization of our product candidates.
-Any changes in the outcome of any of these risks and uncertainties with respect to the development of our product candidates in preclinical and clinical development could mean a significant change in the costs and timing associated with the development of these product candidates.
+Any changes in the outcome of any of these risks and uncertainties with respect to the development of our product candidates.
 For example, if the FDA or another regulatory authority were to delay our planned start of clinical trials or require us to conduct clinical trials or other testing beyond those that we currently expect or if we experience significant delays in enrollment in any of our planned clinical trials, we could be required to expend significant additional financial resources and time on the completion of clinical development of that product candidate.